cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

 - Enable TLS 1.2 in addition to TLS 1.3:

-  I was able to retrieve my website feeds again in Newsflow[^2] and some other RSS feeds clients after enabling TLS 1.2 again, these clients don't show any errors but still don't load your feeds if you've only enabled TLS 1.3.
+  I was able to retrieve my website feeds again in Newsflow[^2] and some other RSS feeds clients after enabling TLS 1.2 again, these clients don't show any errors but still don't load your feeds if you enable only TLS 1.3.

   Use this setting in Cloudflare, SSL/TLS -> Edge Certificates: